TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 {% include faq.html explain="Extra Marks" %}

 We've made it easy to enter Present, Absent or Late marks.
-But if you need to record other marks, click the Additional Marks button.
+But if you need to record other marks, click the **Additional Marks** {% include icon.html url="ellipsis-h" title="Flood fill" %} button.

 {% include faq-end.html  %}